-- 1) The Investment Team proceeds to an ESG screening of the companies in the research universe, using the proprietary ESG scoring methodology, as described in the above.
-Companies obtaining an ESG score below the set threshold are systematically excluded from the list of investment candidates, and companies which rank within the top 200-250 in the ESG score ranking after company size adjustment are retained for further analysis.
-The ideal objective is to invest in candidates which have been ranked highly in terms of ESG performance. - 2) Further field work research is then conducted on the ESG sustainability universe by the Investment Team and sector analysts in order to assess their business model, business sustainability, resolution of ESG issues, and corporate governance.
-This contributes to identifying companies that are able to achieve earnings growth through the resolution of ESG issues. - 3) Finally, the Investment Team engages with the management teams of companies in the final pool of investment candidates to qualitatively assess ESG management & approach, growth strategy, financial strategy, corporate governance, and disclosure policy.
-The Investment Team then selects 30-40 stocks which are superior in terms of ESG scores and high convictions for long-term earnings growth compared to the potential investment universe.
+- The Investment Team proceeds to an ESG screening of the companies in their watch list, using the proprietary ESG scoring methodology, as described in the above.
+Companies obtaining an ESG score below the set threshold are excluded from the list of investment candidates, and companies obtaining the proprietary ESG score of 50 or higher out of 100 are retained for further analysis.
+The ideal objective is to invest in candidates which rank in upper tier in terms of ESG performance. - 2) Further field work research is then conducted by Investment Team and sector analysts in order to assess their business model, business sustainability, resolution of ESG issues, and corporate governance.
+This contributes to identifying companies that are able to achieve earnings growth through the resolution of ESG issues. - 3) Finally, the Investment Team engages with the management teams of companies in the final pool of investment candidates to qualitatively assess ESG management & approach, growth strategy, financial strategy, corporate governance, and dDisclosure policy.

 Based on the results of this process, companies are selected to build the portfolio of equities.
+Ultimately, the Investment Team will construct the portfolio with a minimum of 50% of assets invested in companies with the proprietary ESG score of 50 or higher out of 100.
 Every quarter, ESG scores of the portfolio companies are reviewed.
 Companies that fall under the set threshold are identified and corrective actions are taken.

-In case one of the investee companies obtains a score below 50, or drops significantly after its score has been updated, the Investment Team engages with the company to promote the improvement of the items which affected the score.
+In case one of the investee companies with the proprietary ESG score of 50 or higher out of 100 drops significantly after its score has been updated, the Investment Team engages with the company to promote the improvement of the items which affected the score.
 The Investment Team expects responsiveness from its investees, and if no further action is taken by the investee company or if no improvement is registered in its score after a series of engagements, the Investment Team will consider divestment.

-The sub-Investment Manager of the Sub-Fund has established a Responsible Investment Meeting under the Sustainability Committee which consists of the CEO, Executives, and Division Managers.
+The sub-investment Manager of the Sub-Fund has established a Responsible Investment Meeting under the Sustainability Committee which consists of the CEO, Executives, and Division Managers.
 The Responsible Investment Committee is composed of the business head of Asset Management Business and other investment related division managers.
 The Responsible Investment Committee will oversee all ESG initiatives in the Asset Management Business as a whole and will discuss a variety of ESG activities and report them to the Executive Committee and Board of Directors through the Sustainability Committee.